 Zanci Homestead site

-Take a few photos of the site's remarkable ruins, which include a brick fireplace and chimney.
-Perhaps the most photographed feature, is the old outhouse – a fine example of the historic 'dunny out the back'.
+Take a few photos of the site's remarkable ruins, which include a brick fireplace and chimney and a water tank.
+Perhaps the most photographed feature, however, is the old outhouse a fine example of the historic 'dunny out the back'.

 Take a virtual tour of Zanci Homestead site captured with Google Street View Trekker.